 The printer also features a 1.44" display for messages and ink information.
 It's a neat little screen that provides all the information you could possibly need, and it doesn't occupy much space or spoil the overall aesthetic of the printer.
 Speaking of which, the Canon PIXMA TR150 is very compact: in a closed state it's 12.7"x7.3"x2.6", making it small enough to fit inside drawers and even larger items of travel luggage.
 It's 4.5 lbs too, which is light enough to carry.
 When folded, it's sturdy enough to withstand a few bumps, which is what you need in a wireless printer.

 Obviously, when you take up the front tray and paper feeder it's larger, but is still suitable for smaller office spaces.
 If you're working from home and live in a smaller space like an apartment, or your home office is in a box room, this is a handy printer to have - even if its capabilities are limited for serious home printing.
+If you print regularly, you'll need an all in one printer instead.

 While the Canon PIXMA TR150 is far from the noisiest printer out there - it's actually rather quiet - there is a quiet mode available if you need it.
 And, as we mentioned, it's capable of being fully cordless... but the basic model doesn't come with a battery pack (only a plug).
 If you want the battery pack, that's an extra $100.
 While not terrible value, we do feel that this printer is already on the expensive side AND it does lose some of its best features if you're constantly searching for a plug socket.